-Support for LNV was partially provided by the Centre for Mathematics of the University of Coimbra under grant FCT/MCTES UIDB/MAT/00324/2020.
+&lt;sup>†Department of Industrial and Systems Engineering, Lehigh University, Bethlehem, PA 18015, USA (lnv@lehigh.edu).
+Support for this author was partially provided by the Centre for Mathematics of the University of Coimbra under grant FCT/MCTES UIDB/MAT/00324/2020.

 The achievement of our goal will be enabled by the recent (and future) advances in information and location-sensitive technologies, which facilitate acquiring the necessary high-quality (granular) data for supporting the decision-making process for vehicles traveling on the streets and roads of a smart city.
-Several definitions of smart city have been proposed in the literature (see, e.g., [46], [11], and [62]) and a universal characterization cannot be provided since smart cities involve different types of features that vary based on the specific context considered [33].
-In general, the phrase smart city refers to cities provided with technological infrastructure based on advanced data processing that pursue several goals, such as a more efficient city governance, a better life quality for citizens, increasing economic success for businesses, and a more sustainable environment [64].
+Several definitions of smart city have been proposed in the literature (see, e.g., Nam and Pardo (2011), Bronstein (2009), and Wenge et al. (2014)) and a universal characterization cannot be provided since smart cities involve different types of features that vary based on the specific context considered (Karvonen et al. (2018)).
+In general, the phrase smart city refers to cities provided with technological infrastructure based on advanced data processing that pursue several goals, such as a more efficient city governance, a better life quality for citizens, increasing economic success for businesses, and a more sustainable environment (Yin et al. (2015)).

-In our paper, we focus on smart cities with intelligent transportation systems (see [63] for a survey).
+In our paper, we focus on smart cities with intelligent transportation systems (see Xiong et al. (2012) for a survey).
 In particular, all the smart cities provided with technologies for real-time transportation data acquisition fit within the scope of our work.
 However, we point out that the process leading to the acquisition of such technologies, which requires a multitude of social, political, and economic factors involving public-private partnerships and local authorities, is omitted from this paper.
-The importance of the role played by mobility and transportation in smart cities is highlighted in many works [64].
-For instance, in [58], four different groups of smart cities are identified based on a cluster analysis of cities around the world, and one of them gathers cities adopting smart transportation systems.
-The goal of such systems is to control traffic congestion by public transportation, car sharing, and self-driving cars.
-In [2], the urban congestion is seen as a challenge arising from the persistent need of citizens to use their private cars.
+The importance of the role played by mobility and transportation in smart cities is highlighted in many works (Yin et al. (2015)).
+For instance, in Tang et al. (2019), four different groups of smart cities are identified based on a cluster analysis of cities around the world, and one of them gathers cities adopting smart transportation, car sharing, and self-driving cars.
+In Arroub et al. (2016), the urban congestion is seen as a challenge arising from the persistent need of citizens to use their private cars.
 A solution proposed to alleviate such a problem requires smart control of the traffic in the existing road infrastructure to ensure a sustainable transportation, which is exactly the goal of our paper.

-A crucial tool for managing transportation in smart cities is the concept of urban artificial intelligence (AI) [17].
+A crucial tool for managing transportation in smart cities is the concept of urban artificial intelligence (AI) (Cugurullo (2020)).
 Among the examples of urban AI, self-driving cars and city brains represent two important categories.
-In particular, the author points out that the number of cities where autonomous cars are allowed to drive is increasing (see also [1]), and these also include cars with the highest level of autonomy, when no human input or supervision are required.
+In particular, the author points out that the number of cities where autonomous cars are allowed to drive is increasing (see also Acheampong and Cugurullo (2019)), and these also include cars with the highest level of autonomy, when no human input or supervision are required.
 A city brain is a digital platform applied to the management of a city, including urban transportation, where the goal is to control traffic lights and flows of vehicles by using advanced data collected throughout the city.
 In this paper, we assume that our integrated model is used by a city brain for the urban transportation management of autonomous vehicles.
 However, the development of the features of such a platform is left for future work.